-When I was a teenager, I received chin tattoos showing that I was an adult and ready to start a family.
-Then, my parents and my husband's parents arranged our marriage.
-My family liked that he was a good hunter.
-He moved into our house and worked with my father.
-When we had our first baby, my husband built us our own ciqlluaq-sod house.
+When I was a teenager, my parent decided it was time for me to marry.
+Chin tattoos and a feast told people I was ready to start a family.
+Then, my husband's mother asked my mother if I could be his wife.
+After determining he would be a good provider, my mother agreed, and he moved into our house.
+When I had our first baby, he built us our own ciqlluaq-sod house.